AntonioGarrido19/E-Commerce-ReactJS-proyect-GreenGard/README.md

 ### About the proyect.

-This proyect it´s about an online store of a nursery called GreenGard, the idea is to be able of buying any product offered by the place, generating a shopping order wich goes into the FireStore base.
+This proyect it´s about an online store of a nursery called GreenGard, the idea is to be able of buying any product offered by the place, generating a shopping order which goes into the FireStore base.

 The proyect it´s connected with FireBase from FireStore to get information and to deliver the generated orders.
 The development of the site was made using ReactJS library, React-Bootstrap and Reactstrap.